 For example, the majority of pet food brands on the market including the supposedly healthier choices carried by veterinarians themselves contain grains, legumes and/or starches such as corn, wheat, rice, oats, peas and potatoes in amounts completely inappropriate for the feline or canine diet.

-The reason is because these foods make for pet food that is cheap to produce with a higher profit margin as compared with the same pet food made primarily with meat which is what dogs and cats would naturally be eating in the wild.
+The reason is that these foods make for pet food that is cheap to produce with a higher profit margin as compared with the same pet food made primarily with meat which is what dogs and cats would naturally be eating in the wild.

 A feral cat, for example, would never be seen gnawing on a corn cob or digging up potatoes from someone’s garden to eat.
-Rather, the cat would be catching the rats, lizards, and other critters running around the garden instead
+Rather, the cat would be catching the rats, lizards, and other critters running around the garden instead.

 In addition to inappropriate foods, dangerous ingredients lurk in commercial pet food which can also contribute to illness over the long term.

-If purchasing pet food is the route you need to go, the next best thing is to become well versed in what ingredients to avoid and switching to a nontoxic brand if necessary.
-There are several brands on the market now that not only mimic a cat or dog’s diet in the wild, but also are free of dangerous ingredients.
+If purchasing pet food is the route you need to go, the next best thing is to become well versed in what ingredients to avoid and switching to a non-toxic brand if necessary.
+There are several brands on the market now that not only mimic a cat or dog’s diet in the wild but also are free of dangerous ingredients.